microsoft/DNS-Challenge/datasets/Readme.md

 # Datasets for training
+Datasets will be downloaded when you clone the repository.
+Run **git lfs install** for faster download.
 ## Clean Speech
 * The clean speech dataset is derived from the public audio books dataset called Librivox.
 * Librivox has recordings of volunteers reading over 10,000 public domain audio books in various languages, with majority of which are in English.
 In total, there are 11,350 speakers.